MeanderingProgrammer/render-markdown.nvim/README.md

 - Highlights headings with different groups depending on level
 - Highlights code blocks to better stand out
 - Replaces whichever style bullet point is being used with provided character
+- Updates table boarders with better boarder characters, does NOT automatically align

 # Dependencies